Possible tornado touches down in Sussex County, New Jersey; local high school damaged

 "There are areas where trees are on the wire as well as those where the wires are smoking, and hopefully aren't going to catch fire," she said.

+The National Weather Service will survey the damage Wednesday morning and determine if it was a tornado.

 Officials report there is also some damage to Lenape Valley Regional High School.
-There was an event taking place at the school at the time the possible tornado hit.
+There was a Track and Field dinner at the school at the time the possible tornado hit.
 Fire and EMS helped people out of the building.
 There are no reports of injuries.

 Lenape Valley Regional High School will have no school on Wednesday.